 Transmission out the AFE

 During this transmission process, the TX State Machine monitors for either a collision or jabber detection.
-When a collision is detected while transmitting, the SoC PHY will provide a collision detected via the MII RX Interface.
-The TX State Machine is not directly affected by this action.
-When a jabber is detected while transmitting, the TX State Machine will react as specified in the Jabber Function section of this document.
+When a collision is detected while transmitting, the SoC PHY will provide a collision present indication via the MII TX Interface.
+The TX State Machine is not directly affected by collisions when transmitting.
+When a jabber condition is detected while transmitting, the TX State Machine will react as specified in the Jabber Function section of this document.
 If the jabber condition is detected, the jabber function inhibits further output data from reaching the AFE and issues an interrupt to the processor.
 When the transmitter has been disabled, the PHY activates the collision presence function via the MII RX Interface.

 If an Ethernet Frame is transmitted without faults and the TX FIFO empties, the TX State Machine terminates transmission on to the iRail.